Asteski/WinMac/README.md

 Additionally, StartAllBack offers options for customizing the appearance and behavior of the Taskbar to suit individual user preferences, including taskbar size, position, dynamic transparency, start menu orb and tasks alignment and tray icons spacing.

+Stahky allows to create shortcuts for taskbar, that show custom context menus which can include settings and control panel shortcuts, website shortcuts and any other files and folders.

 - **Enhanced Explorer**

 StartAllBack extends its enhancements beyond the Taskbar to the Windows Explorer, providing users with a more streamlined and efficient file browsing experience, by bringing back older versions of Explorer from Windows 7 or Windows 10.